yuriy-kormin/yuriy-kormin/README.md

 <!-- ![](https://visitor-badge.glitch.me/badge?page_id=yuriy-kormin.yuriy.kormin) -->
 ## VISITORS ![Visitor Count](https://profile-counter.glitch.me/yuriy-kormin/count.svg?label=visitors&style=plastic)

 &#9996; Hello!
 My name is Yuriy.
-I'm python developer with IoT xp
+I enjoy working with a variety of technologies and frameworks to build creative and functional web applications.
+Currently, I'm diving deep into the world of full-stack development, particularly focusing on the Django framework and modern front-end libraries like React/Redux along with Bootstrap for UI design.

-<p>Preffer to live in Batumi, Georgia :georgia: seacost
+<p>Living in Batumi, Georgia :georgia: seacost
 <p>
 Since <a href="https://ru.hexlet.io/u/tork">successfully completed</a> Python developer course at <a href = https://en.hexlet.io/u/tork>Hexlet</a> <p>